One of the four sacred months on the Islamic calendar, the days of Rajab offer an abundance of blessings and the perfect time for reflection.

 Here are our five very favorite things about the month of Rajab.

 “The letters Raa-jeem-baa form a root, which indicates supporting and strengthening something with another thing.
 It was called Rajab because they used to respect it.”-Ibn Faaris

-5. Rajab is where to begin our spiritual season that will end with Eid Al Fitr after Ramadan.
+5. Rajab heralds our spiritual season that ends with Eid Al Fitr

-Hand in hand with the no-fighting clause, transgressions of the sacred limits (i.e. sinning) during Rajab is worse than at other times.
+Hand in hand with the no-fighting clause, transgressions of the sacred limits (i.e., sinning) during Rajab are worse than at other times.

 Don’t fret!
 Again, this is a good time to reel yourself in so that next month you can focus less on reducing your sins and more on raking in blessings.

 Rajab is also known as “the season of forgiving.”